umer480/kubernetes/debug-container.md

 kubectl debug -it nginx --image=busybox  -- bin/sh
 kubectl debug -it nginx --image=busybox --target=nginx -- bin/sh

+**🔍 What each part does:**
+kubectl debug — Starts a new ephemeral container in the pod.

+-it — Makes it interactive (like a terminal).

+<pod-name> — The name of the pod that's crashing.

+--image=busybox — The debug container image (you can use other images like ubuntu, debian, etc.).

+--target=<container-name> — This makes the debug container share the process namespace of the crashing container, so you can inspect things like environment variables, filesystems, etc.

 It's even possible to access the file system of another container using the /proc/$pid/root link.